top of page

 in-progress or forthcoming

-hartline, f.r. & Ishimaru, K. (in progress).
+hartline, f.r. & Ishimaru, K. (in-progress).
 The social and medical models of social diversity: A comparison of Japan and Norway.
-To be submitted to Ochanomizu University, Journal of Gender Studies.
+Journal of Gender Studies (Ochanomizu University).

 published